sammich/ibpm-remote/README.md

 # ibpm-remote

-A little package you can use in conjunction with with the 'Remote' Process Application (`./resources/Remote - #.twx`) to make testing BPM services a far less cumbersome.
+A little package you can use in conjunction with with the 'Remote' Process Application (`./resources/Remote - #.twx`) to make testing BPM services far less cumbersome.

 ## Warning

 *Do not deploy the provided Process Application any higher than is needed to do your testing*.

-This exposes some APIs which are impossibly dangerous in the wrong hands.
+The included TWX exposes APIs which allow arbitrary code execution.

 ## What you need

 - Node.js 8
-- An IBM BPM environment (I'm
+- An IBM BPM environment

-This package was built and tested against `8.5.7.201706` but there is no reason why it shouldn't work for versions going as far back as `8.0`.
+This package was built and tested against `8.5.7.201706` but there's no reason why it shouldn't work for versions going as far back as `8.0`.

+I'm in the process of determining what the best way to backport the TWX to earlier versions.

 ## Background